Home

 A Modern Loft Conversion

-When undertaking a modern loft conversion one of the most important factors to consider pre-build is the amount of existing headroom in the roof space.
+When undertaking a loft conversion one of the most important factors to consider pre-build is the amount of existing headroom in the roof space.

 In fact, during the planning stage of the project, this is the most important point to consider.